“M + T”

 The Defendant: In dubio pro reo

 The defense lawyer had her client plead the fifth amendment.
 The accused gazed solicitously, with a kind of clawing eagerness.
 He looked seven years younger in his freshly starched white shirt and tie.
 His hair was a cropped Afro, and he had across his upper lip a straight mustache.
-His dress was conceived obviously to attest to his wholesomeness.
+His appearance had been arranged to suggest decency.
 Since the time of the murder, he has been a detainee at Rikers Island.
 Sitting barely 30 feet away from the jury, the accused bore a grin across his face whenever he looked towards the jurors.
 Some members of the jury interpreted his countenance as gloating.
 Others saw his expression as self-pity or abjection, even an attempt at winning us over.
 His grin, a kind of twisted grimace, was unflappable and even disturbing to us.
 By the end, however, we dismissed our apprehensions.
 It was impossible to know whether the accused was remorseful or just trying to beguile us.
 More important was the question of consistency.
 If doubt was to play a part in the case, it had to arise from the evidence.
-Key was whether the accused was a lone assailant or whether there might have been others involved.
+The crucial question was whether the accused had acted alone.
 Certainty had to come from the assessment of facts, and not be based on appearances.

 5